jburzynski/TypeGenDocs/source/overview.rst

 **Versions >= 2.0.0**

+* Package Manager Console TypeGen CLI: the latest version of .NET Core
+* TypeGen.DotNetCli NuGet package: the latest version of .NET Core
-* CLI: .NET Core 2.1+ (.NET Core version for the CLI is updated whenever a new version of .NET Core is released)
+* dotnet-typegen NuGet package: multiple .NET Core versions are supported: from .NET Core 2.1 to the latest version of .NET Core
 * TypeGen.Core: .NET Standard versions: 1.3 and 2.0

 **Versions 1.5.7 - 1.6.7**